realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 ### No `Null` Checks
   - Avoid if any way possible any `null` checks in code

+### Synchronous Code
+  - Keep code as synchronous as possible, or looking synchronous.
+  - If callbacks are needed, they should be wrapped to look synchronous.

 ### Explicit Boolean Naming
 - Boolean variables and methods are named explicitly
   - `is{something}`